Nguyen-C-Dao/rocketalpha_mpw7_resubmit/README.md

 |-----------------------------------------|

 ## Please fill in your project documentation in this README.md file
+This project demonstrates a customized Rocket Chip SoC, generated from Chipyard.
+The SoC was implemented in Sky130nm using the Openlane flow.

 Refer to [README](docs/source/index.rst#section-quickstart) for a quickstart of how to use caravel_user_project